apache/www-site/content/dev/pmc.md

 #### Comply with Legal Affairs policies  {#legal-policy}

-PMCs **SHALL** ensure that the work on their project and the code that they produce comply with relevant [Legal Affairs Committee](/legal/) policies, including appropriately using the Apache License, handling IP and copyrights correctly, handling cryptography, and [producing official software releases][3] of their products.
+PMCs **SHALL** ensure that the work on their project and the code that they produce complies with relevant [Legal Affairs Committee](/legal/) policies, including using the Apache License appropriately, handling IP and copyrights correctly, handling cryptography, and [producing official software releases][3] of their products.

 #### Comply with Brand Management policies {#brand-policy}

-PMCs **SHALL** ensure that they manage their projects brand and treat all Apache&reg; marks properly as defined both in the overview of
+PMCs **SHALL** ensure that they manage their projects' brand and treat all Apache&reg; marks properly as defined in the overview of
 [PMC Branding Responsibilities](/foundation/marks/responsibility) and the [Apache Project Branding Requirements](/foundation/marks/pmcs) for project websites.

 #### Responsibly report misuses of Apache brands {#brand-report}

-PMCs **SHALL** review use of their Apache project brand by third parties and follow the [Apache Trademark Use Reporting Guidelines](../foundation/marks/reporting.html) when appropriate.
+PMCs **SHALL** review use of their Apache project brand by third parties and follow the [Apache trademark use reporting guidelines](../foundation/marks/reporting.html) when appropriate.

 #### Conduct project business on public mailing lists  {#mailing-list-naming-policy}

-All technical decisions and the great majority of the work of any PMC should be done on their normal public mailing lists, such as dev@ or user@.
-Decisions **SHALL NOT** be made in other media, like IRC or face to face at conferences; discussions from such settings must be brought back to the appropriate mailing list for all participants to discuss and decide upon.
+All technical decisions and the great majority of the work of any PMC should take place on their normal public mailing lists, such as dev@ or user@.
+Decisions **SHALL NOT** be made in other media, like IRC, Slack channels, or face to face at conferences; project members should bring proposals arising from such settings back to the appropriate mailing list for all participants to discuss and decide upon.

-PMCs **SHOULD** ensure that decision-making processes allow input for a sufficient amount of time - typically at least 72 hours - so that project participants in various time zones have a chance to participate in the decision.
+PMCs **SHOULD** ensure that decision-making processes allow input over a sufficient amount of time - typically at least 72 hours - so that project participants in various time zones have a chance to participate in the decision.

 #### Limit project business on private mailing lists  {#mailing-list-private}

-All PMCs **SHALL** restrict their communication on private mailing lists to **only** issues that [cannot be discussed in public](#private-or-public), such as discussion of:
+All PMCs **SHALL** restrict their communication on private mailing lists **only** to issues that [cannot be discussed in public](#private-or-public), such as discussion of:

   - pre-disclosure security problems
   - pre-agreement discussions with third parties that require